 - Side trips to Takachiho Shrine and Amano-Iwato Shrine

 How to Get There

 You can get to the closest large transportation hubs, Kumamoto and Miyazaki, via shinkansen or plane.
-There are direct buses from there to the Takachiho area.
+There are direct buses from there to the Takachiho area from Kumamoto.

 Cars are another option.
 It's 140 kilometers from Miyazaki and takes about 2.5 hours if you use the toll road.
 Get onto the Higashi Kyushu Express (Miyazaki Route) and head north toward Nobeoka.
-After about 90 km take the exit toward Kumamoto just after the Kadogawa IC.
-Stay on Route 10 until it becomes Route 218.
-Stay on Route 218 for another 25 km and then follow the Takachiho signs.
-They're clearly marked.
+After about 90 km, pass through the Kadokawa IC, and at the Nobeoka JCT, take the Kyushu Chuo Expressway, which becomes Route 218 at Kurata (at the end of the route).
+Follow Route 218 for about 25 km, and follow signs for Takachiho.
+It is clearly marked.